in0vik/Shazam-Tool/README.md

-# 🎵 Soundcloud Shazam Toolkit
+# 🎵 Soundcloud Shazam Tool

 > 🔍 A Python script that downloads audio from SoundCloud or YouTube, splits it into segments, and uses Shazam to identify songs within the mix.

 ## ✨ Features

 - 🎧 Download audio from SoundCloud or YouTube URLs
-- ✂️ Split audio files into 1-minute segments
 - 🎼 Identify songs using Shazam API
-- ⚡ Handle large audio files efficiently
-- 🔄 Remove duplicate song entries
 - 💾 Save results to timestamped text files

 ## 🛠️ Requirements

+This project uses [scdl](https://github.com/flyingrub/scdl) for downloading SoundCloud tracks.

 ### Linux